-Lots of people dream of making it big in the music business, and some people make serious financial mistakes to pursue them.
-"The Hills" co-stars are, again, examples.
+A lot of people dream of making it big in the music business, and some people make serious financial mistakes to pursue their goals.
+Again, "The Hills" co-stars are examples of this mistake.
 Pratt told The Daily Beast that they spent nearly $2 million hiring big-name writers, producers and engineers for Montag's pop music career, which didn't take off.

-Nelson claimed he followed the advice of his accounting firm Price Waterhouse.
+Nelson claimed he followed the advice of the accounting firm Price Waterhouse.
 If so, he's an example of going broke due to bad professional advice.

 26. Not Paying Back Taxes

 People owe back taxes for many reasons, ranging from honest mistakes and lost paperwork to willful ignorance and tax evasion, said Eckstein.
 In most cases, the IRS just wants the money and will work with you.